National Missing Children’s Day – May. 25, 2027

 National Missing Children’s Day FAQs

-How many kids go missing a year in America?
+How many children go missing each year in the U.S.?

 How to Observe National Missing Children’s Day